CICE-Consortium/CICE/doc/source/developer_guide/dg_forcing.rst

 The current default atmosphere forcing for gx3, gx1, and tx1 standalone grids for Consortium testing is the JRA55 forcing dataset :cite:`Tsujino18`.
-The Consortium has released 5 years of forcing data, 2005-2009.
+The Consortium has released 5 years of forcing data, 2005-2009 for gx3, gx1, and tx1 grids.
 Each year is a separate file and the dataset is on a gregorian time axis which includes leap days.

 The forcing is read and interpolated in subroutine **JRA55_data**.
 In particular, air temperature (airtmp), east and north wind speed (wndewd and wndnwd),